 - Protectite Plasfelt: Now the lightest underlayment that Epilay has to offer, Plasfelt weighs only 21 lbs and gives you a 6.5-mil thickness that is five times lighter and 25 times stronger than #15 felt.
 This product is perfect for use beneath asphalt shingles and metal roofing.

 If building codes are a concern in your area, then keep in mind that all Epilay products are designed to meet code standards nationwide for any roofing material.

 What about The Roof’s Pitch?

-- For 8/12 roofs and below (in other words, for roofs that have an eight-foot rise or less over twelve horizontal feet), Protectite Superior is a great choice.
-It’ll give you all the tear strength needed for a low sloped roof.
+- For 8/12 roofs and below (in other words, for roofs that have an eight-foot rise or less over twelve horizontal feet), Protectitie Plasfelt and Protectite Superior are great choices.
+It’ll give you all the tear strength needed for a low-sloped roof.